environmentalinformatics-marburg/gimms/README.md

 Since this operation usually takes some time, we highly recommend to make use of the `filename` argument that automatically invokes `raster::writeRaster`.
-With a little bit of effort and the help of **RColorBrewer** (Neuwirth, 2014), it is now easy to check whether everything worked out fine.
+With a little bit of effort and the help of **RColorBrewer** (Neuwirth, 2014) and **spplot** (Pebesma and Bivand, 2005; Bivand, Pebesma, and Gomez-Rubio, 2013), it is now easy to check whether everything worked out fine.

 ```r